purcell/emacs.d/README.md

 etc. Purcell is basically a web geek who use all the modern web technologies.

-I does some desktop and backend stuff so I will support all the languages a desktop guy may use, like C++, Java, Lua, Objective-C etc.
+I will support all the languages a desktop developer may use, like C++, Java, Lua, Objective-C etc.

 ## Features